.png)

 Therapist

 Linnea Favela is a Licensed Clinical Social Worker and a Certified Alcohol and Drug Counselor.
-Linnea earned her Bachelors and Master’s degrees in Social Work from Aurora University, while simultaneously specializing in addictions and school social work.
+Linnea earned her Bachelors and Master’s degree in Social Work from Aurora University, while simultaneously specializing in addictions and school social work.
+Additionally, Linnea is EMDR certified and a Gottman trained marriage therapist.

-Linnea previously provided counseling for adult clients in the criminal justice system who required substance abuse counseling to fulfill the stipulations of their probation or parole.
-Currently, Linnea is a School Social Worker with advanced knowledge in the Juvenile Justice System, adverse childhood experiences, domestic violence, adolescent substance use, depression, and anxiety.
+Linnea previously provided counseling for adult clients in the criminal justice system and, currently, Linnea is a School Social Worker with advanced knowledge in the Juvenile Justice System, adverse childhood experiences, domestic violence, substance use, depression, and anxiety.

-Linnea is passionate about using evidence-based practices to provide adolescents and adults with counseling techniques to help them achieve their goals.
+Linnea is passionate about using evidence-based practices to provide adolescents, adults, and couples with counseling techniques to help them achieve their goals.
 Linnea believes everyone is capable of change when provided a safe, consistent, and reliable setting to process their thoughts, emotions, and experiences.

 630.277.9731 X 4 linnea@calmingcornertherapy.com